Q: Why take the Mock Tests?

 The question papers and the answers given by the candidates will be sent electronically or by post.

-The English extended writing results may take slightly longer and the papers will be posted back to candidates.
+The English extended writing results may take longer due to the detailed feedback.

 You will need your candidate number to access the results.